Red squirrel conservation

 Ulster Wildlife: www.ulsterwildlife.org

 Predators, disease, roads and land-use change all pose threats to the native red squirrel.
-However, the introduction of the invasive grey squirrel from North America is the main reason behind the sharp decline since the 1800s.
+However, the introduction of the invasive non-native grey squirrel from North America is the main reason behind the sharp decline since the 1800s.

 A number of organisations and volunteer groups carry out monitoring of red and grey squirrels across the UK.
 Techniques include the use of camera traps, hair tubes and reporting sightings online and to local groups.
 This contributes to population mapping and density, and is important for rapid response to grey squirrel encroachment into red squirrel territories.
 Recent reports of red squirrels recolonising areas where grey squirrels have been controlled demonstrate the success of concerted and coordinated efforts.